-JUNE 3 30, 1996
+· · · · -,

-AMOUNT % OF HUD LOANS
+Amount % of HUD Loans

-(DOLLARS IN THOUSANDS)
+(Dollars in n Thousands)

 HUD Loans without Forbearance Agreements:

+Current \$ 371 0.1%

-Current Past due less than 90 days \$ 65,270 4,727 9.9% 0.7
+Past due less than 90 days 56,435 8.3

-Past due 90 days or more 276,418
+Past due 90 days or more 217, 477 32.0

+,

-Total 346,415 52.4
+Total 274,283 40.4

 HUD Loans with Forbearance Agreements:

-Current 11,540 1.7
+Current 286

-Past due less than 90 days 3,857 0.6
+Past due less than 90 days 27,704 4.1

-Past due 90 days or more 299,134 45.3
+Past due 90 days or more 377,018 55.5

-Total 014 501 47.0

-IOLAL 314,531 47.6
+,

+Total 405,008 59.6

-Total \$ 660,946 100.0%
+Total \$ 679,291 100.0%

-In connection with the acquisition of the HUD Loans, the LLC established an allowance for loan losses, which amounted to \$2.8 million at June 30, 1996.
-The allowance for loan losses is based primarily on the Company's evaluation of the credit risk inherent in the HUD Loans and the methodology adopted by the

-Company during the six months ended June 30, 1996 for establishing an allowance for loan losses related to its discounted loan portfolio.
-Provisions for loan losses are based on numerous factors, including the state of national and regional economies, real estate values in the areas in which the properties which secure the HUD Loans are located and the performance of the HUD Loans.
+In connection with the acquisition of the HUD Loans, the LLC established a general allowance for loan losses in the amount of \$2.9 million.
+This amount was based primarily on the Company's evaluation of the credit risk inherent in the HUD Loans and the methodology adopted by the Company during the three months ended March 31, 1996 for establishing an allowance for loan losses related to its discounted loan portfolio.
+The LLC expects to periodically add to its allowance for loan losses in future periods in amounts which are not capable of being determined at this time.
+Actual provisions for loan losses will be based on numerous factors, including the state of national and regional economies, real estate values in the areas in which the properties which secure the HUD Loans are located and the performance of the HUD Loans.

 SECURITIZATION OF THE HUD LOANS.
 The Company and its co-investor intend to securitize a substantial amount of the HUD Loans within approximately six to nine months and to repay the LLC Loan out of the proceeds therefrom.
-Securitization would involve the creation of a special purpose entity to acquire the HUD Loans which are to be securitized from the LLC, with payment being made from the proceeds of the issuance of the REMIC securities backed by such loans.
-The amount of the HUD Loans to be securitized will be dependent in part on the Company's ability to enhance the performance of the HUD Loans by, among other things, resolving existing delinquencies, documenting verbal for bearance $% \left({{{\left[{{{c{\rm{s}}}} \right]}}} \right)$ agreements and bringing loans which are subject to forbearance agreements into compliance with such agreements.
-Any securitization of the HUD Loans also will be dependent on market conditions for REMICs of this nature and other factors which are not necessarily within the control of the LLC and its members.
+Securitization would involve the creation of a special purpose entity to acquire the HUD Loans which are to be securitized from the LLC, with payment being made from the proceeds of the issuance of the CMO backed by such loans.
+The amount of the HUD Loans to be securitized will be dependent in part on the Company's ability to enhance the performance of the HUD Loans by, among other things, resolving existing delinquencies, documenting verbal forbearance agreements and bringing loans which are subject to forbearance agreements into compliance with such agreements.
+Any securitization of the HUD Loans also will be dependent on market conditions for CMOs of this nature and other factors which are not necessarily within the control of the LLC and its members.
 As a result, there can be no assurance that the LLC will be able to securitize the HUD Loans in the manner contemplated by the Company and its co-investor.
-In the event that the LLC is unable to securitize or otherwise sell an amount of the HUD Loans which would enable it to repay the LLC Loan at maturity, it could attempt to renegotiate an extension of the LLC Loan from the current lender, seek financing from another lender and/or sell the loans held by the joint venture to the joint venturers or third parties.
-In the event of default on the LLC Loan, the lender's sole recourse would be against the loans and related collateral which secures the LLC Loan.

-In the event of a securitization of the HUD Loans, the REMIC securities backed by the HUD Loans likely will consist of a senior class and one or more subordinated classes which provide credit enhancement to the senior class.
-See "Business--Investment Activities--Mortgage-Backed and Related Securities."
-Depending on the circumstances, the Company may acquire the subordinated class or classes of the REMIC securities backed by the HUD Loans.
-The Company also may seek to retain the rights to service the HUD Loans which back the REMIC, which would result in the Company recording capitalized mortgage servicing rights for financial reporting purposes.
+In the event of a securitization of the HUD Loans, the CMO backed by the HUD Loans likely will have a senior class and one or more subordinated classes which provide credit enhancement to the senior class.
+See "Business - Investment Activities - Mortgage-Backed and Related Securities."
+Depending on the circumstances, the Company may acquire the subordinated class or classes of the CMO backed by the HUD Loans.
+The Company also may seek to retain the rights to service the HUD Loans which back the CMO, which would result in the Company recording capitalized mortgage servicing rights for financial reporting purposes.